Randomized Sharpness-Aware Training for Boosting Computational Efficiency in Deep Learning: Introduction

+We would like to discuss works associated with the research on flat minima.
 In \cite{DBLP:journals/neco/HochreiterS97a}, the authors are the first to point out that the flatness of minima could be associated with the model generalization, where models with better generalization should converge to flat minima.
 And such claim has been supported extensively by both empirical evidences and theoretical demonstrations \cite{DBLP:conf/iclr/KeskarMNST17,DBLP:conf/icml/DinhPBB17}.
 In the meantime, researchers are also fascinating by how to implement practical algorithms to force the models to converge to such flat minima.
-By summarizing this problem to a minimax optimization, \cite{DBLP:conf/iclr/ForetKMN21} introduce the SAM training scheme, which successfully guides optimizers to converge to flat minima.
+By summarizing this problem to a specific minimax optimization, \cite{DBLP:conf/iclr/ForetKMN21} introduce the SAM training scheme, which successfully guides optimizers to converge to flat minima.
 Further, \cite{DBLP:conf/cvpr/ZhengZM21} perform gradient descent twice to solve the minimization and maximization respectively in this minimax optimization.
-In \cite{DBLP:conf/icml/KwonKPC21}, Adaptive SAM training scheme for improving SAM to be able to remain steady when performing weight rescaling operations.In addition to these SAM-related training schemes, \cite{zhao2022penalizing} seek flat minima by explicitly penalizing the gradient norm of the loss function.
+In \cite{DBLP:conf/icml/KwonKPC21}, Adaptive SAM training scheme for improving SAM to be able to remain steady when performing weight rescaling operations. \cite{zhao2022penalizing} seek flat minima by explicitly penalizing the gradient norm of the loss function.
+Unlike SAM-related training paradigm, without a restriction on neighborhood region, \cite{du2022sharpness} propose to minimize the KL-divergence between the output distributions yielded by the current model and the moving average of past models, more similar to the idea of knowledge distillation rather than the sharpness-aware training.

-On the other hand, several works introduce techniques to reduce the computational cost when training with the SAM scheme.
-In particular, instead of using the full batch samples, \cite{bahri2021sharpness} use only part of batch samples to perform the first forward-backward propagation to make approximations.
-In \cite{DBLP:journals/corr/abs-2110-03141}, the author propose Efficient SAM (ESAM) training scheme, where first randomly selects part of weights for updating and then conditionally selects part of batch samples to perform the second forward-backward propagation.
-Due to the chain rule, despite part of weights are selected for updating, we still need to compute the gradient for most of the weights in ESAM.
-Therefore, the main computational efficient comes from reducing the samples.
-However, unless carefully designed (like ESAM), changing the random sampling policy may introduce unexpected bias to optimization.
-And more importantly, the count of forward-backward propagation in the SAM training scheme and its variants have not changed essentially.